alensiljak/alens-importers/README.md

 # Configuration

+To configure the IBKR Flex Query report, see the [instructions](report-configuration.md).

-See the `test_ibflex.py` file for an example of configuration.
+The `test_ibflex.py` file contains a working example of importer configuration.

 # Run
 ```sh